 Setup Group Custom izable Features Description Selectable Settings Kaulaa Aasaa Remote Start System On/Off Turns the remote engine start feature on and off.
 ON1/OFF Keyless Access Setup Walk Away Auto Lock Changes the settings for the automatic locking the doors when you walk away from the vehicle while carrying the remote.
 Enable/Disable1 Forward Collision Warning Distance Changes at which distance CMBSTM alerts.
-Long/Normal 1 / Short Vehicle ACC Forward Vehicle Detect Beep Causes the system to beep when the system detects a vehicle, or when the vehicle goes out of the ACC range.
-ON/OFF1 Driver Assist System Setup Road Departure Mitigation Setting Changes the setting for the road departure mitigation system.
+Long/Normal 1 / Short Vehicle ACC Forward Vehicle Detect Beep detects a vehicle or when the vehicle goes out of Driver Assist System Setup Road Departure Mitigation Setting Changes the setting for the road departure mitigation system.
 Normal1/Wide/ Warning Only Lane Keeping Assist Suspend Beep Causes the system to beep when the LKAS is suspended.
 ON/OFF1 Blind Spot Information Changes the setting for the blind spot information system.
 Audible and Visual Alert1/Visual Alert/ OFF